 The Proposed Project aims to provide open and safe spaces for pedestrians to traverse through the site.
 As there would be multiple vehicular access points to the Development Site, the safety of pedestrians, especially at points of conflict with vehicles, is a high priority.
-Potential pedestrian safety measures will be evaluated in conjunction with NYCDOT.
+Potential pedestrian safety measures to be evaluated in conjunction with NYCDOT may include implementing leading pedestrian intervals at First Avenue, introducing striping high-visibility crosswalks, installing pedestrian crossing signs at crosswalks and near school zones, tabled ("raised") pedestrian crossing, and grooved pavement, installing speed bumps at the entrances of the private shared access drive, and enforcing slow zones near the schools and along the private shared access drive.